najens/graphene_sqlalchemy_ext/README.md

 # graphene_sqlalchemy_ext
-graphene_sqlalchemy_ext is an extension to graphene_sqlalchemy with built-in sort functionality for your GraphQL queries.
+graphene_sqlalchemy_ext is an extension to graphene_sqlalchemy with built-in sort and count functionality for your GraphQL queries.
+You may also filter results over multiple fields by subclassing the SQLAlchemyConnectionField.

 ## Installation